-Students shall wear a face mask for the health and safety of all students and staff in the building.
-Students shall dress in professional clothing appropriate to the school setting.
-Restrictions on freedom of student dress may be applied whenever the mode of dress in question:
+The Board of Education encourages students to dress in clothing appropriate to our diverse Newtown High School setting.
+Restrictions on freedom of student dress may be applied whenever the mode of dress in question is unsafe, disruptive, or contrary to the law.